(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, November 4, 2016.)

 Religiosity affected attitudes on these issues.
 The more religious people said they were, the less likely they were to want genetic alterations of babies or technologies to enhance adults.
 The differences were especially pronounced between evangelical Protestants and people who said they were atheists or agnostics.
 For example, 63 percent of evangelical Protestants said gene editing to protect babies from serious diseases was meddling with nature.
 In contrast, 81 percent of atheists and 80 percent of agnostics said it was not fundamentally different than other ways humans have tried to better themselves.

 These results confirm what I have experienced teaching transhumanism in college classes over the decades.
 When students maintain a religious, usually Christian, worldview, they overwhelming oppose scientific and technological progress and innovation; whereas when they don’t hold a religious worldviews, they are generally receptive to scientific and technological advance.
 The reasons for this are straightforward.
 If you believe an omnipotent super-being fashioned a good creation then there is little need to significantly modify it.
 Furthermore, if said super-being governs that creation and demands respect, then we best not meddle with either the creation or the super-being.
-On the other hand, if students believe that whether such super-beings exist or not it is up to human beings to determine their own fate, then they typically find nothing problematic about appealing ideas like enhancing our bodies and minds.
+On the other hand, if students believe that whether such super-beings exist or not it is up to human beings to determine their own fate, then they typically find ideas like enhancing our bodies and minds much less problematic.

 In fact the results of these surveys are amazing if you think about it.
 The majority of the public rejects the idea that we should use scientific knowledge to improve human beings and the human condition!
 I suppose either they believe we should not try to make things better—a truly astonishing claim—or they believe there is a better way than science to make the world a better place.
 And what way would that be?
 Would constant petitionary prayer to the gods eradicate cancer?
 Would fervent belief in Jesus or Mohammed do the trick?
 Of course many religious people accept using science to improve the human (and post-human?) condition, but there is something about religious belief that makes scientific and technological progress harder to accept.